singnet/rfai-proposal/README.md

 ## Creating a request

-* Fork the repository by clicking "Fork" in the top right.
-* Add your request to your fork of the repository.
-There is a template [here](rfai-proposal-template.md) for reference.
-* Submit a Pull Request to singnet/rfai-proposal
 * Create your request on the [RFAI portal]() and back it with the desired AGI tokens

 Requests should be detailed enough to allow discussion and development.
 We would also like to have an objective and measurable acceptance criteria (get accuracy above X% of this data, etc).